 - Gain skills for future employment in a health related industry

 How to apply

-To support the department managers, please give at least two months’ notice before you intend to start your requested Adult Placement.
+To support the department managers please give at least 2 months’ notice before you intend to start your requested Adult Placement.

 The Trust receives many applications for placements, but due to the size of our organisation, the number of opportunities we can offer is limited.
 We can usually offer placements for a maximum of ten working days although some departments are only able to offer placements for one day.